Biometric Residence Permits (BRPs) are issued by the Home office following a successful visa application or grant of indefinite leave to remain.

 Children under 5 do not need to provide their fingerprints.
 Children under 16 must be accompanied by a legal guardian.

 There is a charge of £19.20 to submit your biometric information in the UK.
-Overseas application fees include the cost for submitting your biometric information.
+Overseas application fees include the cost of submitting your biometric information.

 Receiving your BRP